ECWireless/character-sheets-minigame/README.md

 # character-sheets-minigame

-A MUD-based mini-game for CharacterSheets
+A MUD-based minigame for CharacterSheets